codelovin-projects/simple-oauth2-server/README.md

 ## Tokens Generation
 By default, access_token and refresh_token are being generated via random value.
 This is taken care by framework class DefaultTokenServices.

+## InMemoryTokenStore
+DefaultTokenServices delegates persistence of tokens to TokenStore.
+The default store is in-memory implementation: InMemoryTokenStore.